 Should I Buy OEM or Aftermarket Fender Liners

 When shopping for replacement fender liners you typically have two choices; OEM and aftermarket wheel liners.
 The choice really comes down to durability and price.
 When comparing the durability of the two choices, in almost every situation, OEM splash guards easily win.
-OEM fender liners are typically made thicker and are therefor more rigid.
+OEM fender liners are typically made thicker and are therefore more rigid.
 Being more rigid, OEM liners can be slightly easier to install.

 The real question is do fender liners need to be extremely durable?
 Beyond installation, unless you are driving on very rugged terrain, the answer is usually no. Most of the problems we have seen with aftermarket fender liners are due to incorrect installation.
 When installed correctly your splash guards should never be touching/rubbing your vehicle’s tires.
-If installed incorrectly and the tire being allowed to rub against the liner then you can run into issues where your liners will star wearing away.
+If installed incorrectly and the tire is allowed to rub against the liner then you can run into issues where your liners will start wearing away.

 The next question to consider is price.
-In this case aftermarket fender liners are easily the more affordable option.
+In this case, aftermarket fender liners are easily the more affordable option.
 Depending on the specific make and model of your vehicle aftermarket liners can range in price from $25-$50.
 The OEM counter-part of those same liners will usually cost between three and five times more, for the same part.

 Are OEM wheel liners better than aftermarket wheel well liners?
 Well, there is not a single uniform answer.
 When shopping, you should think about your specific intended application and then weigh the pros and cons of each choice.